Introduction

 What should I do if the door doesn’t close properly after installation?

-Check the hinges and shims; adjusting them can often resolve alignment issues that prevent the door from closing correctly.
+Start by checking the hinges and shims; adjusting these can often fix alignment problems that stop the door from closing properly.

 How do I maintain my prehung door after installation?